usaid-cs/yesterday-i-learned/random.md

 1. 300k appendices are removed from Americans each year.
 There is [no statistical evidence](https://articles.mercola.com/appendicitis/prevention.aspx) that doing anything other than eating lots of meat will increase your chances of getting appendicitis.
 1. If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."
 1. The Exeggutor has no arms.
 Its Alolan form has a totally unrelated fruit on its tail.
-1. It doesn't hurt to buy stocks *after* it is done dropping.
-Buying before it's done dropping is called "catching a falling knife".
 1. There is only one "gimp boy" in the world: [Jason Coakley](http://www.dailymail.co.uk/news/article-3699007/).
 1. "See see no touch" unfortunately has only 1500 results on Google.
 1. [Slack](https://en.wikipedia.org/wiki/Slack_Technologies) is the fastest company to receive a billion dollar valuation.
 Its chat room thing uses `<div contenteditable="true">` as the message container.